Our Solar System cloze worksheet for your students to complete.

 Our Solar System is located within one of the outer arms of the Milky Way galaxy, which contains about 200 billion stars.

-Print copies of worksheet resource on letter size paper for each of your students to complete.
+Print copies of this worksheet resource or display on your IWB for each of your students to complete.